sergmain/metaheuristic-docs/p/variable.md

 ```

 Field disk/code must have the value which is specified as metadata disk/code in [env.yaml file](/p/description-of-env-yaml#structure).
-For supporting the yaml config which is showed above, env.yaml must be like this:
+For supporting the definition of variable which is showed above, env.yaml must be like this:

 ```yaml
 disk: